Vata Diet: Best Foods, Recipes & 7-Day Meal Plan

 7-Day Vata Meal Plan

-This sample meal plan demonstrates how to structure a Vata-balancing week.
-Adjust portions to your appetite and adapt based on local, seasonal availability.
+A sample week of Vata-balancing meals.
+Adjust portions to your appetite.
+Adapt based on local, seasonal availability.

 Monday